Dreizaedra/Random_Password_Generator/README.txt

 I also added a function to copy the generated passwords to clipboard whenever the user clicks them and alert him it did so.

-This is a personal project I made to practice coding more than anything else.
+This is a personal project I made to practice coding - mainly JS here - more than anything else.